paddywwoof/atkinson/README.md

 I tried various ways of implementing the fairly simple functionality of the module here https://github.com/migurski/atkinson

+Hopefully these notes can be used by others as a template for adding additional C functionality to their python applications.

 1. Using a simplified version of the migurski C code `atk_mod.c` compiled to a shared object using:

 ``` bash
 gcc -shared -o atk.so -fPIC atk_mod.c